gogins/csound-webserver-opcodes/README.md

 https://github.com/gogins<br>
 http://michaelgogins.tumblr.com

-The csound_webserver opcodes embed an internal Web server into the Csound performance, implement a JSON-RPC interface to the running instance of Csound, and optionally serve a Web page from the embedded Web server.
+The csound_webserver opcodes embed a _local_, internal Web server into the Csound performance, implement a JSON-RPC interface to the running instance of Csound, and optionally serve a Web page from the embedded Web server.
 That page can be embedded into the Csound orchestra code, or it can be a regular HTML file that refers to other resources.
 The opcodes will optionally run a